-In the past we’ve never covered mixes or DJ sets but we decided it’s time to change that because we realized that some of the most innovative, exciting music being released today shows up mixed into sets but rarely on traditional albums.
-If the past 10 years of streaming music have taught us anything its that a great set can be just as powerful when heard through headphones at home as it is the middle of a crowded dancefloor.
-With these new listening options artists have begun experimenting with the format pushing beyond traditional club sets to something that mimics a whole new art form.
+In the past, we never covered mixes or DJ sets.
+We decided it’s time to change that, because some of the most innovative, exciting music being released today shows up mixed into sets, but rarely on traditional albums.
+If the past 10 years of streaming music have taught us anything, it's that a great set can be just as powerful through headphones at home as it is in the middle of a crowded dancefloor.
+With these new listening options artists have begun experimenting with the format, pushing beyond traditional club sets to something that mimics a whole new art form.
 A DJ mix is a medium for self expression - nothing more, nothing less.

-This year’s best mixes did all these things and more, whether moving our feet or blowing our minds.
+This year’s best mixes did all this and more, whether moving our feet or blowing our minds.
 Here are 20 of them, each one well worth your time.

 Both highly respected and revered in their fields, the Bristol music legend and Gutterfunk label boss DJ Die teamed up with Digital Soundboy don Dismantle and in doing so created a sonic unity so fitting that even their names joined forces with ease.
 Enter their exclusive mix for i-D.

 Margate musician ArtSchoolGirlfriend makes goth-pop about queer identity, lust and disillusionment.
 Playing at cult London night Chapter 10 earlier in the year, she created live remixes of all of her best singles.
 To celebrate the release of the resulting EP – out 6 December via London's Wolf Tone records – and Chapter 10's final night at longtime home Bloc this Saturday, here's what she played that night.